Few people resist the tempting aroma of coffee. Getting up in the morning and sipping a cup looking out the window is the best way to start the day.

-It is located at 3,000 meters above sea level in the mountains of Ponce.
+Founded in 1995 at 3,000 meters above sea level, in the mountains of Ponce, sits Hacienda Pomarrosa.

 Hacienda San Pedro

-You will be able to enjoy it on weekends.
-It has a small museum and a cafeteria where you can enjoy its specialties.
+This hacienda only accepts visits on weekends.
+It has a small museum and a cafeteria where you can relish its trademark coffee.

-It is located in Jayuya and has guided tours where they show the different processes the coffee goes through before being sold.
+It is located in Jayuya and has guided tours where they show the different processes the coffee goes through before it’s sold.

 Hacienda Monte Alto

-Like Hacienda 3 Angeles, Monte Alto has been located in the Adjuntas region since 1978.
+Like Hacienda Tres Angeles, Monte Alto has been located in the Adjuntas region since 1978.

 You will be able to learn about their 100% organic farming techniques.

-A small museum that offers a great description of the history of coffee in Puerto Rico.
-More detailed information here.
+There’s a small coffee museum in Ciales that offers a great description of the history of coffee in Puerto Rico.